 During the last month there were some news related to SAP security that I would like to cover.

-First of all, there were 2 big security conferences where SAP security was covered: BlackHat and Defcon.
-We, ERPScan, participated in both of them with a talk about SAP at BlackHat and a talk about VMware at Defcon.
-The reason why we delivered a VMware talk at Defcon is, first of all, that our researchers and penetration testers do a lot of great work not only in SAP area but also in different fields of security to stay on the top level.
+First of all, there were held 2 big security conferences where SAP security was covered: BlackHat and DEFCON.
+ERPScan participated in both of them with a talk about SAP at BlackHat and a talk about VMware at DEFCON.
+The reason why we GAVE a VMware speech at Defcon is that, first of all, our researchers and penetration testers do a lot of great work not only in SAP area but also in different fields of security to stay on the top level.
 What’s more, this talk shows that securing SAP systems is not only about SAP applications themselves but also about infrastructure.

-This research was done during the penetration testing of SAP landscape.
-While most of our team were focused on SAP applications, Alexander Minozhenko found that SAP systems were installed on VMware ESXi platform.
+This research was done during the penetration testing of an SAP landscape.
+While main part of our team was focused on SAP applications, Alexander Minozhenko found that SAP systems were installed on the VMware ESXi platform.
 This means that even if SAP applications are secured, an attacker still has a chance to control all systems by gaining access to ESXi management console – vSphere.
-So he found a way to gain unauthorized access to all virtual machines using a number of vulnerabilities including 0-days.
+This way it is possible to gain an unauthorized access to all the virtual machines using a number of vulnerabilities including 0-days.

-2. BlackHat presentation about XXE Tunneling in SAP
+2. BlackHat presentation on the XXE Tunneling in SAP

-At BlackHat, we presented a talk about Server Side Request Forgery.
-The talk was about many interesting examples of SSRF attacks.
-As far as SAP is concerned, an example of targeted attack was presented which uses multiple vulnerabilities:
+At BlackHat, we presented a talk about the Server Side Request Forgery.
+The talk covered many interesting examples of SSRF attacks.
+As far as SAP was concerned, as an example of targeted attack was presented the one which used multiple vulnerabilities:

 - Unauthorized access to the Dilbertmsg service